fagan2888/section_summary/README.md

  - get the [cookies.txt](https://chrome.google.com/webstore/detail/cookiestxt/njabckikapfpffapmjgojcnbfjonfjfg?hl=en) extension for chrome and download your cookies
  - copy your list of students from your section attendance into a file, comma/space/newline separated
  - clone this repo: `git clone https://github.com/kavigupta/section_summary.git`
+ - Find your course's number, it should be be the number in the link to your course (173 for fall 18): `https://okpy.org/admin/course/[course number]/assignments`
- - run the command `python3 section_summary/main.py [cookies.txt] 173 [emails.txt]`.
+ - run the command `python3 section_summary/main.py [cookies.txt] [course_number] [emails.txt]`.
 This will take a while, and then pop up a window in your browser summarizing your section's performance.